-Accounting for partnerships will be explored, including financial statements and liquidation issues.
+Course Objective: Inventories financial analysis, strategic decision making, and the legal and ethical principles associated with the accounting function.
 Ethics in accounting will also be covered, as well as any topics not completed previously.
 The emphasis for this class will be to gain experience and expertise in computerized accounting, using practice sets and simulations.
 Students will continue to study and take the Microsoft Certification Test in Excel.
+Quick books software could be explored as well.